siduction/sidu-manual/data/en/0208-iso-to-dvd_en.md

 Of course, you can also burn the DVD on Windows.
 The downloaded file must be burned to a DVD as an ISO image and not from Windows Explorer as a file.
 There are several good programs that extend the built-in CD and DVD burning feature introduced with Windows Vista to burn ISO files.
 Here are just two examples.

 + The current version of the open source software [cdrtfe](https://cdrtfe.sourceforge.io/cdrtfe/index_de.html) is compatible with Windows Vista, 7, 8, 10, and 11.
-The program can be used to burn ISO images, create data discs (CD, DVD, BD), and audio as well as video CD/DVDs.
+The program can be used to burn ISO images-en, create data discs (CD, DVD, BD), and audio as well as video CD/DVDs.
 You can install it on Windows or download the zip archive and run `cdrtfe` after unpacking it without any further installation.
-+ The closed-source software `CDBurnerXP` is a free program that can create data and audio CD/DVDs in addition to burning ISO images, and erases rewritable media if necessary.
++ The closed-source software `CDBurnerXP` is a free program that can create data and audio CD/DVDs in addition to burning ISO images-en, and erases rewritable media if necessary.
 Available from [CDBurnerXP](https://cdburnerxp.de.uptodown.com/windows).

 <div id="rev">Last edited: 2022/04/11</div>